shreyasmanolkar/notion-api/README.md

   docker-compose up
 ```

-2) use mongodb Atlas or mongoDB locally as pass connection string / mongo URL in .env
+2) use mongodb Atlas or mongoDB locally and pass connection string / mongo URL in .env

-Add Mongo URL in .env
+Add mongo URL in .env

 Create build